Kris Meyer: Career

+His next film is the children's animated film, Pierre the Pigeon-Hawk starring will.i.am, Snoop, Luis Guzman, Jennifer Hudson, Jennifer Coolidge, Howie Mandel and others.
+Pierre the Pigeon-Hawk releases 2026.

 Awards

 In 2010, Meyer was the first recipient of the "Ruffled Feather Award" for excellence in film at the Plymouth Rock Comedy Festival.

 On Broadway won the Audience chosen Best Feature award at the Woods Hole Film Festival, the Grand Jury Prize for Best Film in the New Hampshire Film Festival and had six nominations in the Hoboken Film Festival.
 At the 2007 Phoenix Film Festival On Broadway won the Sundance Channel Audience Award for Best Film.

-Lost Son Of Havana won the award for Best Film at the Baseball Hall of Fame's Film Festival in 2009.
+Lost Son Of Havana won the award for Best Film at the Baseball Hall of Fame Film Festival in 2009.
 When asked for comment on the win Meyer said "It has been an incredible honor to make a film about one of baseball's legends, and to screen it in Cooperstown at the Baseball Film Festival and to win it is just icing on the cake."